nicolasff/webdis/README.markdown

 # HTTP error codes
 * Unknown HTTP verb: 405 Method Not Allowed
-* Disconnected from redis: 503 Service Unavailable
+* Redis is unreachable: 503 Service Unavailable
 * Could also be used:
 	* Timeout on the redis side: 503 Service Unavailable
 	* Missing key: 404 Not Found

+# Command format
+The URI `/COMMAND/arg0/arg1/.../argN` executes the command on Redis and returns the response to the client.
+GET and POST are supported:
+* `GET /COMMAND/arg0/.../argN`
+* `POST /` with "COMMAND/arg0/.../argN` in the HTTP body.

 # JSON output

-The URI `/COMMAND/arg0/arg1/.../argN` returns a JSON object with the command as a key and the result as a value.
 JSON is the default output format.
+Each command returns a JSON object with the command as a key and the result as a value.

 **Examples:**
 <pre>